Gospel Reading: John 19:17-30 ( for fuller passage see: John 18:1-19:42)

 10 Yet it was the will of the LORD to bruise him; he has put him to grief; when he makes himself an offering for sin, he shall see his offspring, he shall prolong his days; the will of the LORD shall prosper in his hand; 11 he shall see the fruit of the travail of his soul and be satisfied; by his knowledge shall the righteous one, my servant, make many to be accounted righteous; and he shall bear their iniquities.
 12 Therefore I will divide him a portion with the great, and he shall divide the spoil with the strong; because he poured out his soul to death, and was numbered with the transgressors; yet he bore the sin of many, and made intercession for the transgressors.
 (Isaiah 53:3-12)

-Meditation: The cross brings us face to face with Jesus' suffering.
+Meditation: Who can bear to look upon the bloodied cross where Jesus hung without shame or sorrowful grief, disbelief or reverent awe?
+The cross brings us face to face with Jesus' suffering.
 He was alone - all his disciples had deserted him except for his mother and three women along with John, the beloved disciple.
 And his death was agonizing and humiliating.
 Normally a crucified man could last for several days on a cross.
 Jesus' had already been scourged, beaten with rods, and a crown of thorns pressed into his skull.
 It is no wonder that he died mid-afternoon.
-Pilate publicly heralded Jesus "The King of the Jews" as he died upon the cross, no doubt to irritate and annoy the chief priests and Pharisees.
+Pilate publicly heralded Jesus "The King of the Jews" as he died upon the cross, no doubt to irritate and annoy the chief priests and Pharisees (John 19:19).

 Jesus was crucified for his claim to be King.
 The Jews had understood that the Messiah would come as their king to establish God's reign for them.
 They wanted a king who would free them from tyranny and foreign domination.
 Many had high hopes that Jesus would be the Messianic king.
 Little did they understand what kind of kingship Jesus claimed to have.
 Jesus came to conquer hearts and souls for an imperishable kingdom, rather than to conquer perishable lands and entitlements.